Provinces, Ottawa require united refugee approach: Manitoba premier

 Pallister was non-committal on the issue.
 He said there are arguments for and against changing the Canada-U.S. Safe Third Country Agreement.

+In Ottawa, federal Immigration Minister Ahmed Hussen said he sees no need to change the agreement, because the United States was still living up to its international obligations in dealing with asylum-seekers.

+“As far as we’re concerned, someone in the United States can still make a credible asylum claim through their system,” Hussen told reporters.

-Pallister also would not specify what he is seeking from the federal government.
+Pallister would not specify what he is seeking from the federal government.
 He said he is putting those details in a letter to Prime Minister Justin Trudeau.

 “I think we have to have the dialogue (first) and we should endeavour to do that co-operatively with the federal government.”Report Typo/Error